MichaelCurrin/jekyll-blog-demo/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
-# Note that title left unset here as its not needed for the homepage.
+# Note that title is left unset here as its not needed for the homepage.
-# This avoids showing it on the front (though that could be adapted in a layout too).
+# This avoids showing it on the front page - though that could be adapted in a layout too.

 layout: home
 ---